Services

 2. Discrepancies between reported income and lifestyle

-A common reason the IRS contacts taxpayers is a mismatch between what you reported and what third parties reported (for example, Forms W-2 and 1099).
+A common reason the IRS contacts taxpayers is a mismatch between what you reported and what payers reported (Forms W-2, 1099, etc.).
+These mismatches can lead to a CP2000 notice proposing changes and asking you to explain or correct the difference.

-These mismatches can lead to a CP2000 notice asking you to explain or correct the difference.
-If you’re audited, the IRS may also look at whether your reported income reasonably supports your expenses - but the clearest day-to-day ‘trigger’ is usually third-party data that doesn’t match your return.
+If you’re audited, the IRS may also look at whether your reported income reasonably supports your expenses – but the clearest day-to-day ‘trigger’ is usually third-party data that doesn’t match your return.

 3. Errors in reporting foreign assets and accounts

-Expats may have to report foreign financial accounts on an Foreign Bank and Financial Accounts (FBAR) (FinCEN Form 114) and may also have to file Form 8938 (FATCA) - these are separate requirements, and some taxpayers must file both.
+Expats may have to report foreign financial accounts on a Foreign Bank and Financial Accounts (FBAR) (FinCEN Form 114) and may also have to file Form 8938 (FATCA) – these are separate requirements, and some taxpayers must file both.

 For taxpayers living abroad, Form 8938 generally applies if specified foreign financial assets exceed $200,000 on the last day of the year or $300,000 at any time (single or filing separately), or $400,000 / $600,000 for joint filers.
 Missing or inconsistent foreign reporting can increase audit risk – so focus on completeness and consistency across forms.